forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 # Vaccine Safety and (open?)
 Questions

 > __Rolling publication__ since young and healthy people and in some regions even children are not only allowed and motivated but often pressured to take vaccines deemed as safe.
 Here it is argued that the observed tolerable symptoms do *not* guarantee safety.
 Safety is relative: for risk persons of old age, no short term adverse effects is enough for vaccines to be much safer than to catch possibly life-threating Covid.
-However for young for whom Covid is mostly similar to common cold or a flu, just knowing there are no serious adverse and diagnoseable effects in the next months, does not at all mean a vaccine is safe.
+However for young, just knowing there are no serious adverse and diagnoseable effects in the next months, does not mean a vaccine is safe.
+For young, Covid is mostly similar to common cold or a flu.
+So the risk estimation is rare adverse events from Covid versus rare and/or speculative adverse effects from vaccination.
+Possibilities of rare and/or speculative adverse events are the topic of this page.

 > The adverse effects below are **speculative** and if they should occur they likely will occur only rarely but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be ensured and not just be presumed.
-People may have possibly long lasting adverse effects or even die for a supposed considerate and safe action. // I read on the 12.6.21 about a 18 year old person who died due to thrombosis likely because of vaccination, which pushed me to go out with the speculative concerns below.
+People may have possibly long lasting adverse effects or even die for a supposed considerate and safe action. // On the 12.6.21, news papers mentioned a case of a 18 year old person who died due to thrombosis likely because of vaccination, which was a push to publish the speculative concerns below.

-> My knowledge of adenoviruses and how transfected RNA works and what it can cause is very limited.
+> Adenoviruses and how transfected RNA works are currently not main topic of this page and in depth treatment and understanding of RNA is lacked here.
 However anybody understands RNA?
 RNA can do a lot.
-RNA is often set equal to mRNA which is translated to proteins.
-RNA is much more and only a small fraction all RNA is translated to proteins.
-Most RNA has regulatory or enzymatic functions.
-E.g. RNA is used by the cells for communication, RNA regulates the translation of mRNA and many cell intern enzymes are RNA.
-Also the properties of RNA vary with the functions: E.g. the life time of mRNA produced in the nucleus is usually short: One break is usually enough to prevent the translation to the functional protein and mRNA is strictly regulated which includes the lifetime.
-In general however, RNA can have a long life time: E.g. RNA ribosomes largely consists of RNA.
-Many viruses including coronaviruses and influenza encode their genome in RNA.
+RNA is often set equal to the messenger RNA (mRNA) which is transcribed from DNA and after a variety of processing steps is translated to proteins.
+However most RNA has regulatory or enzymatic functions such as: RNA is used by cells for communication, RNA regulates the translation of mRNA and many cell intern enzymes are RNA.
+Also the properties of RNA vary with the functions.
+For example the life time of mRNA produced in the nucleus is usually limited since 1)mRNA is strictly regulated and 2) one break can prevent the translation to the functional protein.
+In general however, the life time of RNA varies.
+For example the RNA ribosomes largely consists of RNA and such these tend to live much longer than mRNA.
+The of RNA of RNA viruses including coronaviruses and influenza also tends to be more stable, even though in the case of most (all?)
+RNA+ stranded virus, the RNA is translated by ribosomes and thus acts as mRNA.

-> I am thankful to be informed when and which of the points below are wrong or the safety regarding them is known.
+> Information for which of the speculations below the safety is known (both safe and unsafe) is appreciated.

 > __entire page is in work and speculative__

-> ##### Comment 9.12. (adapted 19./24.12.21)
+> ##### Comment 9.12. (adapted 19./24.12.21/8.1.22)
 > (originally published in the updated section)
 > The formulations in this chapter are often *dramatic*.
 (20.12. changes to more factual formulations in work)
 > * Once to motivate investigations/publications on the cell and tissue tropism and to opt against vaccination of the young until the mechanisms of action are clarified/published.